vdbrink/vdbrink.github.io/ideas/home_automation_ideas.md

 ### Mailbox
 * Notification when mail is delivered. ([contact sensor](../buy/smart_home_best_buy_tips#contact-sensor) with a separate magnet on the flap)
 * Notification if mail is sticking out. (if the [contact sensor](../buy/smart_home_best_buy_tips#contact-sensor) is broken and not closed again after 1 minute)
 * Send a picture of the mailbox after something is delivered.
+(Raspberry Pi Zero W with camera)
 <br>
 <img src="images/mailbox.jpg" alt="mailbox" height="200px"/>